qmchenry/UILint/README.md

 ```swift
 UILint.deregister()
 ```
+For apps supporting iOS 12 and earlier, add these lines to the project's AppDelegate functions `application(_:didFinishLaunchingWithOptions:)` and `applicationWillTerminate()`.

 A demo UIKit app is available in the TestApps/ directory.
 It has been integrated with UILint and has these calls in place.